ABC Blog

 Home Remedies For Fleas In Yard

-• Clear out areas where dead leaves and undergrowth accumulate, so fleas won’t have any warm, damp, shady places to hide.
+• Clear out areas where dead leaves and undergrowth accumulate, so fleas won’t have warm, damp, shady places to hide.

 ABC Can Protect Fido From Fleas